j201/meta-marked/README.md

 - Instead of returning a parsed string, `meta-marked` returns an object with two properties: `meta`, which contains the metadata object, and `html`, which contains the parsed HTML.
 - `metaMarked.noMeta` is a reference to the `marked` function, so it can be used to avoid parsing metadata.

 The metadata system used here is based on [MultiMarkdown](http://github.com/fletcher/MultiMarkdown/wiki/MultiMarkdown-Syntax-Guide#metadata).
 It consists of key: value pairs at the top of the document, followed by a blank line.
+A line starting with whitespace is treated as a list item for the previous key.
 For example, running `metaMarked(...)` on this text:

 ```
 Title:   My awesome markdown file